oinkbark/IT115-final-project/CONTRIBUTING.md

 ## This is a Contributing file
 - This is a list item
-- THis is another list item
+- This is another list item